Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 This lists your current Namespaces, their status, etc.

-If you want to know the summary of a specific Namespace, you can use the following command:
+Command to get more info about a particular Namespace

 ```
-Get Kubectl Namespaces <name>
+Get Kubectl Namespaces
 ```

-You can also get a detailed description of a specific Namespace by using the following command:
+We can also get a detailed description of a specific Namespace by using the following command:

 ```
-Kubectl describes the Namespace <name>
+Kubectl describes the Namespace
 ```

 Description Shows resource quota (if specified) and resource range, A resource quota shows the total resources a Namespace can use, And the resource range shows the minimum or maximum resources that can be consumed.